Brioche vs Bread: Key Differences You Should Know

 Nutritional Differences

-When considering how brioche differs from bread, one of the most notable differences lies in their nutritional content.
+When considering Brioche vs Bread, one of the most notable differences lies in their nutritional content.
 Brioche is far richer in fats, sugars, and calories due to the high butter, egg, and milk content, while traditional bread is typically leaner, with fewer calories and fat.
 Here’s a breakdown of the nutritional differences:

 Brioche: